jaredpdesigns/jaredpendergraft.com/src/interfaces/segmented-controller.md

 ## Highlights

-It's an interesting idea to utilize a radio button to represent one of a possible number of options.
+It’s an interesting idea to utilize a radio button to represent one of a possible number of options.
 Philsophically a `segmentedController` is really a `radiogroup`, so why not utilize the features of a radio button to limit users to choose only one possible item at a time?

 In this exploration I opted to use the pattern of a `label` holding both an `input` and a `span` (to represent the label).
 Each item in the `fieldset` represent a single possible choice.
-It's also a plus to be able to utilze the “I can click anywhere” on the label to trigger a selection.
+It’s also a plus to be able to utilze the “I can click anywhere” on the label to trigger a selection.

 > **Tip:** Another really cool feature of using radio buttons is native focus-trapping (in Chrome at least), where if you `focus` into the first radio button, then use either the left/right or up/down arrow keys, you can cycle through the selection options.